History of the Los Angeles Dodgers: The 1980s: Fernandomania and the Bulldog

-1988 World Series Championship Team
+1988 World Series Championship team

 Orel Hershiser won the Cy Young Award in 1988 and was the World Series MVP.

-The 1988 Championship won by the Dodgers is all the more magical for the fact that the Dodgers were not expected to compete.
-They enjoyed career years from several players, and were inspired by the fiery intensity of newcomer Kirk Gibson (the league's Most Valuable Player that year), as well as the quiet but steady Hershiser and the always ebullient Lasorda.
-Although they entered the NLCS as decided underdogs to the powerful New York Mets, against whom they were 1–10 during the regular season, the Dodgers prevailed in a back-and-forth series that went the entire seven games and saw Hershiser come on for the save in game 4 (preceded by a dramatic 9th-inning home run by Mike Scioscia off Dwight Gooden).
+The 1988 Championship won by the Dodgers is notable for the fact that the Dodgers were not expected to compete that season.
+The team had a roster of strong players, and were inspired by the newcomer Kirk Gibson (the league's Most Valuable Player that year), as well as the quiet but steady Hershiser and the always ebullient Lasorda.
+Although they entered the NLCS as decided underdogs to the powerful New York Mets, against whom they were 1–10 during the regular season, the Dodgers prevailed in a back-and-forth series that went all seven games and saw Hershiser come on for the save in game 4 (preceded by a dramatic 9th-inning home run by Mike Scioscia off Dwight Gooden).
 The World Series matched them with an even more powerful opponent, the Oakland Athletics, who owned baseball's best regular-season record with 104 wins against only 58 defeats.
 Featuring the "Bash Brothers" duo of Mark McGwire and José Canseco, the A's took an early lead in Game 1 on a grand slam by Canseco, and led 4–3 going into the bottom of the ninth inning.
 With two outs, pinch-hitter Mike Davis drew a base on balls from formidable closer Dennis Eckersley.
 During Davis' at-bat, Lasorda had the light-hitting infielder Dave Anderson on deck so the Athletics would pitch to Davis more carefully.
-Then, Gibson, hobbled by injuries to both his legs that included a strained MCL and a severely pulled hamstring, came in to pinch hit.
-After fighting off several pitches and working the count full, Gibson got the backdoor slider he was looking for and pulled it into the right field pavilion for a two-run, walk-off home run, winning the game for the Dodgers, 5–4.
-Widely considered one of the most memorable and improbable home runs in baseball history, Gibson's dramatic home run was his only appearance of the entire series, and it set the tone for the following four games.
-Hershiser dominated the Athletics in Games 2 and 5, and was on the mound when the Dodgers completed their stunning 4 games to 1 upset of the A's, capping off an incredible personal season by being named the Series MVP.
+Then, Gibson, affected by injuries to both his legs that included a strained MCL and a severely pulled hamstring, came in to pinch hit.
+After fighting off several pitches and working the count full, Gibson connected with a backdoor slider and hit it into the right field pavilion for a two-run, walk-off home run, winning the game for the Dodgers, 5–4.
+Widely considered one of the most memorable and improbable home runs in baseball history, Gibson's dramatic home run was his only appearance of the entire series, and it set the momentum for the following four games.
+Hershiser outperformed the Athletics in Games 2 and 5, and was on the mound when the Dodgers completed their 4 games to 1 upset of the A's, capping off an incredible personal season by being named the Series MVP.
 They won the Series in Game 5 with lifetime reserves Danny Heep and Mickey Hatcher in the starting lineup.